Select any filter and click on Apply to see results

 Amended announcements will indicate that they have been modified.

 The area of consideration is the area in which an active search of candidates is made.
 The minimum area of consideration is that area in which it can be reasonably expected that a sufficient number of qualified employees will be located.
-When bargaining unit positions are filled under the provisions of this Article, the minimum area of consideration is Agency-wide, unless it is determined that a sufficient number of qualified applicants will be found within a more limited area of consideration.
+When bargaining unit positions are filled under the provisions of this Article, the minimum area of consideration is Agency-wide, unless the Employer determines that a sufficient number of qualified applicants will be found within a more limited area of consideration.

 An employee interested in a competitive merit promotion must submit all necessary application materials identified in the competitive merit promotion announcement by the specified closing date.
 Applications may be withdrawn at any time.
 If an employee wishes to withdraw their application for a competitive merit promotion, they must submit a written withdrawal to the Office of Human Resources.

 B. Upon receiving a certificate and/or a list of candidates, the selecting official will have the option to interview all candidates or further narrow the applicant pool.
 If the Employer chooses to further narrow the applicant pool, the Employer may appoint a résumé screening panel comprised of at least two members to evaluate the qualifications of the applicants for the competitive merit promotion.
 All résumé screening panel members will be of the same or higher grade as the full performance level of the position to be filled through the competitive merit promotion.
 The selecting official will not be a member of the résumé screening panel.

 C. The résumé screening panel will evaluate eligible applicants against the quality ranking criteria established for the position.
 The résumé screening panel may request guidance from OHR in carrying out its responsibilities.